desy-ml/cheetah/docs/coordinate_system.md

 $$ x' := \frac{dx}{ds} $$

-In paraxial approximation, they are approximately the same $xp \sim x'$.
+In paraxial approximation, they are approximately the same $px \sim x'$.

 In general